Daniel Van Buyten: International career

 On 11 February 2009, he scored a rare double as the Belgians sunk Slovenia 2–0 in a friendly match.
 Seven months later, on 9 September, Van Buyten notched Belgium's only goal as Belgium slumped to a disappointing 2–1 defeat to lowly Armenia in FIFA World Cup qualifying.
 The loss meant that Belgium lost any hope of qualifying for the 2010 World Cup in South Africa, with head coach Franky Vercauteren resigning minutes after final whistle.

 For Euro 2012 qualification, Belgium were placed in Group A with the likes of Germany, Turkey and Austria.
 The defender netted a brace away to Turkey on 7 September 2010, but despite his best efforts, Belgium fell to a 3–2 loss as captain Vincent Kompany was sent off for two bookable offenses.

 Van Buyten was once again an integral member for the Belgians in yet another qualifying campaign, featuring in seven of the ten qualifying matches for the country.
 Belgium narrowly missed out in qualifying for the playoff-round, finishing two points behind Turkey with a 3–1 loss to Germany in the final qualifying round game on 11 October 2011.

 In 2014 World Cup qualifying, the veteran defender made five appearances as Belgium reached its first tournament in 12 years.

 On 13 May 2014, Van Buyten was named in Belgium's squad for the 2014 World Cup, in Brazil.
 He was the only player in the squad who had played at a major tournament before.
-At the age of 36, he started in the team's first game of the tournament, a 2–1 win against Algeria in Belo Horizonte.
+At the age of 36, him and goalkeeper Thibaut Courtois were the only Belgian players to play every minute of every match until they were defeated by Argentina in the quarter-finals.